 Community service is at the heart of Mr. Wener’s view of a successful life well lived.
 He is an activist with a passionate engagement in the arts, education and healthcare.
 He has helped fund and personally supported – as president, co-chair or member – numerous hospital boards, community organizations, foundations and research centres, including the Montreal Museum of Fine Arts Foundation, the Festival des arts de Saint-Sauveur, the Segal Centre for Performing Arts, the Goodman Cancer Research Centre of McGill University, and the Fraser Institute, where he is a trustee and member of the Executive Committee.
 In January 2015 Mr. Wener was appointed chancellor of Concordia University, his alma mater.
 This followed 20 years of acting in various capacities, including deputy chancellor, vice-chair of the Board of Governors, and chair of the Real Estate Planning Committee.
 He is currently the honorary chair of Concordia's Comprehensive Fundraising Campaign.

 Improving healthcare is a priority for Mr. Wener.
-During his tenure as president of the Montreal Jewish General Hospital, he initiated an unprecedented $200 million capital campaign, spearheaded the acquisition of the neighbouring Soeurs de Sainte-Croix site, and helped create the renowned Segal Cancer Centre.
-Today he serves as vice-president of the Board of Governors and is a member of the Executive Committee.
-Last but not least, with characteristic ingenuity and resolve, in 1989 he launched the Défi Canderel, which has raised more than 12 million dollars for the cancer research centres at McGill University and the Université de Montréal.
+During his tenure as president of the Montreal Jewish General Hospital, he initiated an unprecedented $200-million capital campaign, spearheaded the acquisition of the neighbouring Soeurs de Sainte-Croix site, and helped create the renowned Segal Cancer Centre.
+Today he is a trustee of the Jewish General Hospital Corporation.
+Last but not least, with characteristic ingenuity and resolve, in 1989 he launched the Défi Canderel, which has raised almost $14 million for the cancer research centres at McGill University and the Université de Montréal since its inception.

-In 2016, Jonathan Wener and the Défi Canderel were honored with an “Award of Excellence” in the Outstanding Corporation Category by the Association of Fundraising Professionals (AFP).
+In 2016, Jonathan Wener and the Défi Canderel were honoured with an Award of Excellence in the Outstanding Corporation Category by the Association of Fundraising Professionals (AFP).
 The AFP is the world`s most prestigious fundraising organization.
 Every year it recognizes outstanding achievements by individuals, foundations, corporate philanthropists, fundraising volunteers, and fundraising professionals.